 As a teenager in the early ‘60s, he became part of a group of outsiders in high school that liked to take illegal narcotics.
 Once they were getting close to graduating, they wondered what Andy would do when he had to go to college or have to work.
 He had gotten low grades throughout school and just seemingly was "not part of this world."

 On this time in his life, Andy stated, "I went to college to study to be in television, and I said to myself, ‘What do I want to do in life?
 Do I want to keep on getting stoned, which I really don’t enjoy that much, or do I really want to do something with my life?
 I want to be on television and be successful at what I do.’"

 Taking up Transcendental Meditation helped keep him grounded as he focused on his goal.
 He conquered his shyness through inner peace and wellness.
 He also had his own show in college called "Uncle Andy’s Funhouse."

 Andy Kaufman Out In The World

-After high school, Andy Kaufman began performing at comedy clubs, coffee houses, and putting on concerts where he would showcase his various characters.
+After high school, the eccentric Andy Kaufman began performing at comedy clubs, coffee houses, and putting on concerts where he showcased his various characters.
 Several appearances on Saturday Night Live heightened his fame along with The Tonight Show, The Midnight Special, The David Letterman Show, and many more.

 The popular sitcom Taxi brought him aboard, where he played Latka Gravas, who was very similar to his "Foreign Man" character.
 He was convinced by his manager to take a role in Taxi because this would help him grow his audience.
 At first, Andy was not so enthused about this role because, to him, sitcoms were very derivative and not worth his time.